 Create New PST File in Outlook

-Updated on October 31, 2022 by Nasir Khan
+Updated on November 10, 2023 by Nasir Khan

 - They may also be utilized to back up Exchange mailboxes and restore user mailboxes from OST documents.

 - 3. However, if you want to create a PST file that will be password-protected, choose the Add Optional Password.

-Create New PST File in Microsoft Outlook 2003 or 2007?
+How to create new PST file in MS Outlook 2003 or 2007?

 - 4. Name the file in the name part of the dialogue box titled "Create Microsoft Personal Folders."
 We recommend naming the file after the purpose it will serve; this will help you differentiate between various files.

-- 5. If you wish to use a pin code to secure your document, enter a pin (for security purposes, it will display dark spots) and press Ok.
+- 5. If you wish to use a pin code to secure your document, enter a pin (for security purposes, it will display dark spots) and press OK.

 Is it really possible to repair corrupt or inaccessible Outlook PST files?